Theatre and Stage Terms

 Dimout/Dimming.
 A fabric that is woven in multiple layers to block out light

 Durable FR (DFR) A flame retardant finish that can either be dry cleaned or washed depending on cleaning instructions.

 Finished Drop.
 The length of the curtain from the top to the base of the curtain.

 Finished Width.
-The finished width of the curtain, this would include any fullness.
+The finished width of the curtain, would include any

 Non-durable FR.(NDFR) A flame retardant finish that cannot be cleaned unless it is retreated afterwards.

 Sateen.
-An appearance that is produced by showing more of the fine weft threads on trotective coating which helps to protect the fabric against moisture and soiling.
+An appearance that is produced by showing more of the fine weft threads protective coating which helps to protect the fabric against moisture and soiling.

 Warp.
-The threads running down the fabric parallel to the salvedge of the fabric.
+The threads running down the fabric parallel to the salvage of the fabric.
 The threads running down the fabric parallel to

 Welt.
 The threads running across the width of the fabric.